A Mammoth Spring man is in the Sharp County Jail after he allegedly battered three women May 24.

 Andrew Frolos Jr., 47, of Mammoth Spring is charged with second degree domestic battery, a class C felony; and two counts of third degree battery, a class A misdemeanor.

-He was released from the Sharp County Jail after posting a $30,000 bond as set by Sharp County District Court Judge Mark Johnson May 26.
+He is being held in the Sharp County Jail in lieu of a $30,000 bond as set by Sharp County District Court Judge Mark Johnson May 26.

 Sharp County Deputy Brian Coble was called to a home on Highway 175 around 8:15 p.m.
 May 24.
 Sharp County Central Dispatch had received a call that a man was threatening to kill people at a home on the highway, Coble said.